 - Existing US 31 from Dice Street to US 20

 - 7th Road interchange

 Traffic patterns will be changed temporarily during construction and, in some cases, after construction is completed.
-Each contract will have unique impacts during construction.
-For information regarding

 The accident rate for a freeway is lower than that for a non-freeway facility, such as the existing US 31 corridor.
 By diverting traffic onto the new US 31 freeway, there will be a decline in the number of crashes in the corridor.